Skip to content

 None

-The default instructions being a list of string containing additional instructions for the language model (see Generator).
+The default instructions being a string containing instructions for the language model.

 None